 health improvements such as diabetes prevention and other chronic conditions.

 Health System Limitations

-Maryland’s current approach to hospital payment is known as
+Maryland’s most recent approach to hospital payment was known as

-the “Maryland All-Payer Medicare Model Contract,” and runs from January 1, 2014
+the “Maryland All-Payer Medicare Model Contract,” and ran from January 1, 2014

 through December 31, 2018.
 The All-Payer

-Model’s success metrics are based on enhancing quality, improving health
+Model’s success metrics were based on enhancing quality, improving health

 outcomes, and constraining the growth of Medicare costs for hospital inpatient

 and outpatient services.

 and non-hospital settings, including mental health and long term care.